-Investment Committee Responsibilities Program Responsible Party Responsibility Total Fund 1.
-Approve adoption of and oversee compliance with Investment Policies designed to achieve CalPERS strategic objectives.
-2. Review policy recommendations made by staff.
-3. Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class expressed as a percentage of total assets.
-4. Set the Total Fund policy benchmarks.
+Investment Committee Responsibilities Program Responsible Party Responsibility Total Fund Investment Committee Approve adoption of and oversee compliance with Investment Policies designed to achieve CalPERS strategic objectives.
+Review policy recommendations made by staff.
+Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class, expressed as a percentage of total assets.
+Set the Total Fund policy benchmarks.
 Divestment Investment Committee 5.
 If necessary, engage an independent consultant to provide an analysis of the economic impact on the portfolio of any contemplated divestment activity, to include one-time transaction costs, predicted tracking error, and risk-return trade-offs, in order to aid the Committee in determining whether divestment is both appropriate and consistent with the Board's fiduciary duties.
 Staff can help facilitate this process as requested.
 Investment Beliefs 6.
 Conduct a periodic review of the Investment Beliefs in conjunction with the Strategic Asset Allocation process.
 Staff can help facilitate this process as requested.

-Total Fund All Programs Committee regarding new policy development, policy revisi repeals, and any other aspect that the staff considers pertine to seek advice and counsel regarding investrategy and investment results.
-3. Develop and maintain investment procedures, program guidelines, and sub-program guidelines.
-4. Develop and maintain all procedures, investment program guidelines required for the Investment Office Staff Committee regarding new policy development, policy revisi repeals, and any other aspect that the staff considers pertired.
-Engage with other asset class staff, consultants, and other pertinent parties to seek advice and counsel regarding investrategy and investment results.
-All Programs All Programs All Programs Develop and maintain investment procedures, program guidelines, and sub-program guidelines.
-Develop and maintain all procedures, investment program guidelines, and sub-program guidelines required for the Program • Responsibility guidelines, and sub-program guidelines required for the Total Fund All Programs Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
-2. Engage with other asset class staff, consultants, and other pertinent parties to seek advice and counsel regarding investment strategy and investment results.
-3. Develop and maintain investment procedures, program guidelines, and sub-program guidelines. guidelines, and sub-program guidelines required for the management and implementation of the CalPERS Governance and Sustainability Strategy, consistent with board-approved policy.
+Investment Office Staff Program Responsible Party Responsibility Total Fund All Programs All Programs Periodically review the policies and make recommendations to the Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
+Engage with other asset class staff, consultants, and other pertinent parties to seek advice and counsel regarding investment strategy and investment results.
+Develop and maintain investment procedures, program guidelines, and sub-program guidelines.
+Develop and maintain all procedures, investment program guidelines, and sub-program guidelines required for the management and implementation of the CalPERS Governance and Sustainability Strategy, consistent with board-approved policy.
+Implement and adhere to all policies.
 Item 6a, Attachment 2, Page 37 of 102 California Public Employees' Retirement System Total Fund Investment Policy Appendices